Stochastic Thermodynamics of Social Imitation beyond Energetics: Imitation thermodynamics

 Far from equilibrium, however, the TUR typically becomes far from tight~\cite{Horowitz20}, meaning that the entropy production is not the only quantity of interest that limits the precision of the currents.
 Indeed time-symmetric quantities, such as the dynamical activity or the traffic, may also play an important role to understand non-equilibrium behavior~\cite{Maes20}.
 In this context, another relevant uncertainty relation, called the Kinetic Uncertainty Relation (KUR), has been recently derived~\cite{Terlizzi18}:

 that sets a limit to the precision of the currents from the dynamical activity [c.f.
 Eq.~\eqref{eq:TUR}].
 The KUR is a universal bound valid for generic Markovian processes in the NESS and can provide a powerful complement to the TUR~\cite{Hiura21}.
-In terms of the Fano factor of the opinion current $\dot{I}_1$, the KUR can be rewritten as $\mathcal{F}(\dot{I}_1) \leq \langle K \rangle_{\rm st}/\langle \dot{I}_1 \rangle_{\rm st}$, providing us an alternative upper bound to the signal-to-noise ratio achievable by the opinion changes in the system, not based on the asymmetry under time-reversal like Eq.~\eqref{eq:TURopinion}.
+In terms of the Fano factor of the opinion current $\dot{I}_1$, the KUR can be rewritten as $\mathcal{F}(\dot{I}_1) \leq \langle K \rangle_{\rm st}/\langle \dot{I}_1 \rangle_{\rm st}$, providing us an alternative upper bound to the signal-to-noise ratio achievable by the opinion changes in the system, not based on the asymmetry under time-reversal like Eq.~\eqref{eq:TURopinion}{, but on the total volatility of opinions.
+Somehow paradoxically, Eq.~\eqref{eq:KUR} implies that large and precise opinion currents need a high volatility of opinions in the society, in the sense of fast fluctuations in the opinions of the agents}.

 In order to compute current averages and fluctuations, here and in the following we employ both numerical simulations of stochastic trajectories using the Gillespie algorithm, and spectral methods such as Full Counting Statistics and Large Deviation Theory (valid for large trajectory times)~\cite{Esposito2007Apr,Flindt2008Apr,Walldorf2020May,Landi2024Apr,Ledermann1954Jan}.
 These methods allow us to obtain all the moments of the current distribution in the NESS for any finite $N$, as detailed in Appendix \ref{sec:Cal Flu Met}.